sumoheavy/jira-ruby/README.md

 > After you have entered all the information click OK and ensure OAuth authentication is
 > enabled.

-For 2 legged oauth in server mode only, not in cloud based JIRA, make sure to `Allow 2-Legged OAuth`
+For two legged oauth in server mode only, not in cloud based JIRA, make sure to `Allow 2-Legged OAuth`

 ## Configuring JIRA to use HTTP Basic Auth